-This program qualifies students to sit for licensure exam in Florida.
+This program qualifies students to sit for the Pharmacy Technician Certification (PTCE) national exam.
 This program is approved by the Board of Pharmacy.
 Program completers who wish to work as Pharmacy Technicians in the State of Florida must register with the Board of Pharmacy (465.014 F.S.).